 In the weed biomass database, the CC type significantly affected the amount of CC biomass produced (p = 0.01), with grass CCs producing a least-squared means estimated 3.95 Mg ha-1 of biomass, compared to non-grass which produced 2.56 Mg ha-1.
 Therefore, CC biomass was used as a covariate in the statistical model testing for differences in CC type with regard to suppression of weed biomass.
 No other modifier significantly affected the amount of CC biomass.
 The following categorical modifiers had levels with significantly different effects on weed biomass: measurement season (spring, summer), measurement in reference to cash crop planting (before, after), CC type (after controlling for CC biomass production; grass, non-grass), and weed growth habit (winter annual, summer annual, perennial).
 Weed biomass and density responded with the same patterns to these modifiers, but weed density responses were not significantly different for any factor levels (Fig. 2).

+This might also be a good opportunity to discuss why we might have seen differences between weed density and weed biomass

 3.2.1 Response of weed biomass to cover crops